A Lot or a Little?

 Non-erotic, bare-butt shot of Rambo hosed down by police.

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Profanity often used.
 "F--k" said a few times.
 "S--t," "horses--t," "a--holes," "ass," "bitch," "goddammit."

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 A mention of Soldier of Fortune magazine.
 Billboards for Coca-Cola, Kool Lights cigarettes.

 Social saloon drinking and smoking.
 Sheriff uses chewing tobacco.
 Talk of reporters drinking in the local bars.
 Cigar smoking.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 The problem-plagued production shot alternate endings, one in which Rambo died, another in which he didn't.
-Audience reaction made the filmmakers take the softer option -- and made the producers very wealthy when the film and its sequels became a hit.
+Audience reaction to First Blood made the filmmakers take the softer option -- and made the producers very wealthy when the film and its sequels became a hit.
 At least Rambo got to deliver a powerful climactic monologue (the only time he speaks at length) that puts into words the vet's feelings of anger and betrayal.
-And reminds us that Stallone could be a fine actor, when not caricaturing himself.
+And that reminds us that Stallone could be a fine actor, when not caricaturing himself.